Kingdom of Iberia: Adoption of Christianity and Sasanian Persian period

-The religion would become a strong tie between Georgia and Rome (later Byzantium) and have a large scale impact on the state's culture and society.
-Iranian elements in Georgian art gradually ceased with the adoptation of Christianity in the fourth century.
+Christianity became a strong cultural and political link between Georgia and Rome (later Byzantium), influencing state culture and society.
+Iranian elements in Georgian art gradually declined with the adoption of Christianity in the fourth century.

-The ruins of the Nekresi fire temple have been identified as a Zoroastrian fire temple, sun temple, or a Manichean shrine.
+The ruins of the Nekresi fire temple, identified as a Zoroastrian fire temple, sun temple, or Manichean shrine.

-However, after the emperor Julian was slain during his failed campaign in Persia in 363, Rome ceded control of Iberia to Persia, and King Varaz-Bakur I (Asphagur) (363–365) became a Persian vassal, an outcome confirmed by the Peace of Acilisene in 387.
-However, a later ruler of Kartli, Pharsman IV (406–409), preserved his country's autonomy and ceased to pay tribute to Persia.
-Persia prevailed, and Sassanian kings began to appoint a viceroy (pitiaxae/bidaxae) to keep watch on their vassal.
-They eventually made the office hereditary in the ruling house of Lower Kartli, thus inaugurating the Kartli pitiaxate, which brought an extensive territory under its control.
-Although it remained a part of the kingdom of Kartli, its viceroys turned their domain into a center of Persian influence.
-Sasanian rulers put the Christianity of the Georgians to a severe test.
-They promoted the teachings of Zoroaster, and by the middle of the 5th century Zoroastrianism had become a second official religion in eastern Georgia alongside Christianity.
+Following the death of Julian the Apostate in 363 during his failed campaign in Persia, Rome ceded control of Iberia to Persia.
+King Varaz-Bakur I (Asphagur) (363–365) became a Persian vassal, as confirmed by the Peace of Acilisene in 387.
+Later, Pharsman IV (406–409) preserved Iberian autonomy and ceased tribute payments to Persia.

+Sasanian rulers established a viceroy (pitiaxae/bidaxae) to oversee their vassal, eventually making the office hereditary in the ruling house of Lower Kartli, creating the Kartli pitiaxate and bringing significant territory under Persian influence.
+Despite remaining part of the kingdom of Kartli, the viceroys became centers of Persian authority.
+Sasanian policy challenged Iberian Christianity, promoting Zoroaster's teachings.
+By the mid-5th century, Zoroastrianism was a second official religion in eastern Georgia alongside Christianity.

-The early reign of the Iberian king Vakhtang I dubbed Gorgasali (447–502) was marked by the relative revival of the kingdom.
-Formally a vassal of the Persians, he secured the northern borders by subjugating the Caucasian mountaineers, and brought the adjacent western and southern Georgian lands under his control.
-He established an autocephalic patriarchate at Mtskheta, and made Tbilisi his capital.
-In 482 he led a general uprising against Persia and started a desperate war for independence that lasted for twenty years.
-He could not get Byzantine support and was eventually defeated, dying in battle in 502.
+The early reign of Vakhtang I, known as Gorgasali (447–502), marked a revival of the kingdom.
+Formally a Persian vassal, he secured northern borders, subjugated Caucasian mountaineers, and brought adjacent western and southern Georgian territories under his control.
+He established an autocephalic patriarchate at Mtskheta and made Tbilisi his capital.
+In 482, he led a general uprising against Persia, initiating a twenty-year struggle for independence.
+Lacking Byzantine support, he was eventually defeated and died in battle in 502.